bheeso/SAMME.C2/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 # Reference
+So B, Valdez EA (2023) SAMME.C2 algorithm for imbalanced multi-class classification.
+Manuscript submitted for publication.
 So B, Boucher JP, Valdez EA (2021) Cost-sensitive multi-class adaboost for understanding driving behavior based on telematics.
-ASTIN Bulletin: The Journal of the IAA 51(3):719–751
+ASTIN Bulletin: The Journal of the IAA 51(3):719–751.